acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 ## Using the SDK

+1. Use the [Acrolinx Sidebar .NET SDK NuGet package](https://www.nuget.org/packages/Acrolinx.Sidebar/) as dependency.
-1. After you resolve the Acrolinx .NET Sidebar dependency, you can start using it in your project.
+2. After you resolve the Acrolinx .NET Sidebar dependency, you can start using it in your project.
 In the Designer View of your form, reference the file `Acrolinx.Sidebar.dll` using the "Choose Items" function of the Toolbox:
   ![Choose Items](/doc/chooseitems.png)

-2. You should be able to drag and drop the Acrolinx Sidebar to your form:
+3. You should be able to drag and drop the Acrolinx Sidebar to your form:

    ![Toolbox](/doc/toolbox.png)

-3. Usually you dock (`Properties`->`Layout`->`Dock`->`Right`) the Acrolinx Sidebar to the right side of your form or some child panel:
+4. Usually you dock (`Properties`->`Layout`->`Dock`->`Right`) the Acrolinx Sidebar to the right side of your form or some child panel:

    ![Form1](/doc/form1.png)

-4. Somewhere in your initialization code, tell the Sidebar to start:
+5. Somewhere in your initialization code, tell the Sidebar to start:

    ```csharp
    acrolinxSidebar1.Start();